KippAD/portfolio-project-3/README.md

 ### **Validator Tests**

 #### **Python PEP8 Validator**
-All python code in the Voting Station was tested using the [**Python Pep8 Validator**](http://pep8online.com/checkresult).
+All Python code in the Voting Station was tested using the [**Python Pep8 Validator**](http://pep8online.com/).
 When tested for the first time, no errors or warnings were returned.
-This is due to Gitpod’s built-in system that alerted any issues with the python code during development, so all issues were resolved before the application was tested in the validator.
+This is due to Gitpod’s built-in system that alerted any issues with the Python code during development, so all issues were resolved before the application was tested in the validator.

 Most issues that arose during development pertained to trailing whitespace and lines that were too long, both of which were fairly straight forward to resolve.
 The results from the PEP8 Validator are below: